worthlane/worthlane/README.md

 #### General ⚙️
 Was born in Moscow and lived here all his life.
 #### Education 📖
-Graduated from a specialized physics class at Moscow state school 57 (one of the best Russian schools).
+Graduated from a specialized physics class at Moscow state school 57.
 A first-year student in MIPT🇷🇺 (phystech-school of applied mathematics and computer science).
 #### Experience and achievements 🖥️
 Former member of Moscow physics team.
 All-Russian physics olympiad prize winner.
 Winner of other Russian math and physics olympiads.